Anna (video game): Plot

 The story in Anna is significantly changed in the Extended Edition.
 The following applies to that version of the game.

 Anna concerns an unnamed protagonist who, after a series of dreams centered around a sawmill nestled somewhere in the Italian mountains, finds an envelope containing photographs of him being in the Val D'Ayas Valley, a location he has no recollection of visiting.
-His mental state deteriorates as he hesitates to open the envelope, to the point where he collapses before giving a lecture.
-After leaving the hospital, a colleague accidentally forces him to open the envelope, where he realizes that the photos match the sawmill that's been haunting his dreams.
-Remembering his devotion to a figure known only as Anna, he sets out to find the mill.
+As his mental state declines, he collapses while giving a lecture on history.
+Following a short stay in a nearby hospital, a visiting colleague accidentally forces him to open the envelope.
+Contained within the envelope are pictures of the sawmill haunting the protagonist's dreams.
+Silently vowing his love to a figure known only as Anna, he sets out in search of the sawmill.

-The protagonist arrives at the sawmill and unlocks the front door through a mechanism hidden under a staircase.
-While inside, he discovers that the house is haunted by various supernatural entities.
+Arriving, the protagonist is met by a locked door he has to force open by operating a mechanism with two halves of a rusty cogwheel.
+Upon entering, he is met by various supernatural entities haunting the house, including apparitions of a crying woman, which follows him as he progresses.
 A backstory is revealed through documents found within the sawmill, puzzles, and observations made by the player: the eponymous Anna was a god worshiped long ago, signifying growth and nature.
-After a woman who is said to resemble Anna is burned alive after saving a man, Anna grows furious at men.
-Throughout generations, men find and fall madly in love with her, their devotion causing them to self-destruct.
-One of these men, a sabot maker, discovered the cult that surrounded her through research and, quickly realizing the house he shares with his brother is built on a long-lost temple, begins a ritual to summon her.
-His brother tries to steer him clear of his obsession but fails to do so before he ultimately succumbs to an unknown fate.
-The protagonist rents the sawmill out for a summer vacation with his family many years later.
-It's hinted that those in charge of the lease are related to the sabot maker and are aware of his past; the lower levels of the sawmill are made inaccessible per the lease.
-During a walk one day, he discovers Anna.
-His obsession leads to him stealing a statue made in her likeness from a church.
-Fearing for her husband, his wife smashes the statue, causing the protagonist to snap and murder his family.
-He is forced out of the house and has his memory wiped.
+After a woman said to resemble Anna was accused of witchcraft and burned alive, Anna grew furious at men.
+Throughout generations, men found and fell madly in love with her, their devotion causing them to self-destruct.
+One of these men, a sabot maker, discovered the cult that surrounded her through research and, after quickly realizing the house he shared with his brother was built on a long-lost temple, began a ritual to summon her.
+A vain attempt to cut the sabot maker's obsession short by his brother failed, resulting in him succumbing to an uncertain fate.
+Many years later, the protagonist rented the sawmill out for a summer vacation with his family.
+It's implied that those in charge of the lease are related to the sabot maker and aware of his past; the lower levels of the sawmill were made inaccessible per the lease.
+While on a stroll, the protagonist discovers Anna, thus kicking his obsession into full force and resulting in the theft of a statue made in her likeness by a sculptor who found Anna centuries ago.
+Fearing for her husband's health and commitment, his wife smashes the statue, causing the protagonist to snap and murder his family.
+Appalled by the unspeakable horror, Anna kicks the protagonist out of the house and wipes his memory.